Ficool

 Chapter 2 - The Day the Summoner’s Ledger Awakened

 The morning after I accidentally became chief, Ridgebrook smelled like wet dirt, boiling porridge, and disappointment.
-Mostly mine.
-I dragged myself off Lira's spare cot, my back stiff from sleeping on what felt like a hostile wooden plank disguised as a bed.

 Leadership was hell.

-Lira stepped inside without knocking, holding a broom like it was a weapon.
-"Morning, Chief.
-Your problems are awake before you are."
+Lira walked in without knocking, gripping a broom like it doubled as a weapon.

-"Great," I muttered.
+"Fantastic," I muttered.
 "Tell them to go back to sleep."

 "You missed," I said.

 I glared.
 She glared harder.
-I lost.

 "What's going wrong now?"
-I asked.
+I asked, rubbing my face.

 "A wolf got into the goat pen."

-"Okay, fixable—"
+"Okay, manageable—"

 "Borrik wants you to declare a mandatory training day."